-If you do not have insurance or if your insurance does not cover addiction treatment, we offer other viable options.
+If you do not have insurance or if your policy does not cover addiction treatment, we offer other viable options.
 Learn more about the costs and payment for addiction treatment.
-Transitions Recovery Program accepts most private insurance like Aetna, Beacon Health Options, Magellan Health Services, Value Options, Humana, Mental Health Network and many others.
+Transitions Recovery Program accepts most private insurance like Aetna, Beacon Health Options, Magellan Health Services, Geisinger Health Plan, Value Options, Humana, Mental Health Network and many others.

 The total cost of rehab and the amount you have to pay out-of-pocket is often very different.
 The total amount you must pay depends on factors that include: